logzio/documentation/docs/shipping/Code/dotnet.md

 ##### Configure customization options

-You can use the following options to update the Helm chart parameters:
+Use the following options to update the Helm chart parameters:

 * Specify parameters using the `--set key=value[,key=value]` argument to `helm install` or `--set-file key=value[,key=value]`